tiulpin/tectonic-docker/README.md

 download all the common files from the tectonic bundle.
 These files are bundled in the docker image

 ## Running locally
-On windows:

-`docker run -it -v c:/mytex/folder/thesis:/data dxjoke/tectonic-docker`

-On linux:

-`docker run -it -v /home/user/mytex/folder/thesis:/data dxjoke/tectonic-docker`
+`docker run -it -v /home/user/mytex/folder/thesis:/data tiulpin/tectonic-docker`

 Afterwards you can cd into /data and run tectonic/biber as you wish.
 Eg: